CyberDataLab/COnVIDa-lib/lib/README.md

     Returns a list with the names of the Spanish provinces.

     Parameters
-    - country_code: string of the descriptions.
+    - country_code: string indicating the country of the regions.
 Up to now, only 'ES' for Spanish provinces is available.

 ***